 NC Zantac Users: Critical Information, Cancer Danger, and Legal Notice

-The popular heartburn medication ranitidine, more popularly known as Zantac, was recently discovered to have low levels of a cancer-causing substance called nitrosodimethylamine (NDMA).
+NOTICE: The popular heartburn medication ranitidine, more popularly known as Zantac, was recently linked to a probable cancer-causing substance called nitrosodimethylamine (NDMA).
 The drug itself has been available for decades and is reportedly one of America’s most-prescribed medications.

 The FDA’s notice of NDMA contamination in September 2019 caused many retailers to pull the Zantac brand and generic versions of the medication from store shelves.
 Pharmaceutical giant Sanofi and several generic drug makers have issued a recall.

 If you or a loved one have taken Zantac (ranitidine) for more than a year and been diagnosed with cancer, contact an experienced personal injury attorney immediately to discuss your options.

 Based on lab tests, NDMA has been classified as a probable human carcinogen.
 Valisure, a Connecticut-based pharmacy and laboratory, discovered the NDMA and alerted the FDA.
 Unlike the recent recall of blood pressure medications with NDMA contamination, the problem with ranitidine is not traceable to a manufacturing process.

 The probable carcinogen appears to result from an error in the way that ranitidine reacts with the body.
 By itself, the medication apparently poses no threat.
 The problem occurs once the drug in ingested.
 The FDA studied the drug’s reactions with fluids like those in the stomach and intestines, but found no evidence that Zantac formed carcinogens.
 Valisure’s testing found that, when certain nitrites (preservative chemicals found in some foods) were present, one pill could produce levels of NDMA more than 3,100 times the FDA’s daily recommended threshold.